MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applocker-csp.md

 </table>

 > [!NOTE]
-> To use Code Integrity Policy, you need first to convert the policies to binary format using the ConvertFrom-CIPolicy cmdlet.
-Then a Base64-encoded blob of the binary policy representation should be created (for example, using [certutil -encode](https://go.microsoft.com/fwlink/p/?LinkId=724364) command line tool) and added to the Applocker-CSP
+> To use Code Integrity Policy, you first need to convert the policies to binary format using the ConvertFrom-CIPolicy cmdlet.
+Then a Base64-encoded blob of the binary policy representation should be created (for example, using the [certutil -encode](https://go.microsoft.com/fwlink/p/?LinkId=724364) command line tool) and added to the Applocker-CSP.

 ## <a href="" id="productname"></a>Find publisher and product name of apps